KhronosGroup/glTF/specification/2.0/README.md

 -->

-The glTF 2.0 Specification formerly hosted in this README.md has been moved to Asciidoc markup.
+The glTF 2.0 Specification formerly hosted in this README.md has been moved to AsciiDoc markup.
 Published versions of the Specification are now located in the [glTF Registry](https://www.khronos.org/registry/glTF).
-The underlying Asciidoc markup is in the `main` branch of the [glTF Specification Repository](https://www.github.com/KhronosGroup/glTF).
+The underlying AsciiDoc markup is in the `main` branch of the [glTF Specification Repository](https://www.github.com/KhronosGroup/glTF).